Back to Tech Art

 Screen bounds visualized as red plane

-The GetScreenBounds function takes the mesh's component bounds (8 corners of the bounding box), projects each corner from world space to screen space using ProjectWorldToScreen, then finds the min/max X and Y values to get the screen-space rectangle.
+GetScreenBounds takes the mesh's 8 bounding box corners, projects them to screen space, then grabs min/max X and Y to get the rectangle.

 Blueprint for calculating screen bounds from mesh bounding box